Be Smart, Go Local.

 Tuya Zigbee Presence Sensor PS-HPS

 The Tuya Zigbee Human Presence Sensor PS-HPS is probably the ugliest presence sensor you will find floating around.
 The case is being reused for something else by Tuya, maybe a ZigBee/BLE gateway.
-And even though it does a decent job at detecting static presence, it’s very slow at the initial detection.
+And even though it does a decent job at detecting static presence, it’s very slow at initial detection.
 There is no reason to consider this device, since there are far better alternatives out there.

 Tuya Zigbee Presence Sensor TZ-GS-200